squantrill/documentation/manual/administration.md

 ### Groups

-Here you can add, modify and delete groups and also define their leaders.
-Every group can have an unlimited amount of leaders.
+Here you can add, modify and delete groups and also define their memership role.
+Every group can have an unlimited amount of membership roles.

+### Global Roles

+User get their permissions from their global roles and from their group membership

+### Membership roles

+The memership role defines with role a user ha insde of a group.

+### Status

+Status labels can be defined here.

 ### Advanced